Pick the base before the mood

 Graduate is the easiest first base when you want Providence to make sense quickly and connect hotel, campus, and dinner geography without friction.

 Stay downtown first.
-That keeps the hotel, first coffee, and first dinner inside one clean loop before you add any east-side or riverfront moves.
+That keeps the hotel, first coffee, and first dinner inside one compact base before you add any east-side or riverfront moves.

 Rain makes Providence's compact geography more important, not less.
-Keep the base downtown, use RISD Museum for the daytime anchor, and let one real dinner do the emotional work.
+Keep the base downtown, build the daytime around RISD Museum, and let one real dinner do the emotional work.

-Use these when you want the guide to make the trip shape obvious before you start comparing every place individually.
+Use these when you want the guide to make the trip plan obvious before you start comparing every place individually.

-Use the stay base to make Providence legible first, then let the cultural or dinner layer branch out from there.
+Use the stay base to make Providence easier to read first, then let the cultural or dinner plan branch out from there.

 Choose downtown or station-adjacent lodging first when the trip still needs to feel easy immediately.